Lula vows to rescue ‘ruined’ Brazil as he’s sworn in as president

 Lula accused Bolsonaro’s “negationist” administration of committing “genocide” by failing to properly respond to the Covid-19 pandemic that killed more than 680,000 Brazilians.

-He said he was receiving a ruined country where hunger had returned under Bolsonaro, whose government he said had depleted resources for education, health and the conservation of forests, and undermined human rights.
+He said he was receiving a ruined country where hunger had returned under Mr Bolsonaro, whose government he said had depleted resources for education, health and the conservation of forests, and undermined human rights.

 Lula also laid out his priorities for his presidency, including the country achieving zero deforestation in the Amazon and zero greenhouse gas emissions, as well as boosting small and medium-sized businesses in a global economy.